Steps On How To Grow Hot Thai Chili Pepper in a Container (Guide)

 Container Potting Mix (Compost)

-The compost potting mix I use to help the Chili pepper plant with a lot of nutrients and to grow great are:
+The compost potting mix I use to help the chili pepper plant get a lot of nutrients and grow great is:

-These are just an example of what you can use for your potting mix.
+These are just some examples of what you can use for your potting mix.
 There are many more organic mixtures you can use.

-Just ensure that each organic matters are equally even out in the potting mix.
-That way, your chili pepper plant will have all the sufficient nutrients it needs to grow.
+Just ensure that each organic matter is equally evenly distributed in the potting mix.
+That way, your chili pepper plant will have all the nutrients it needs to grow.

 That is approximately 8 to 10 weeks from the day they started to germinate in their starting cell tray.

-However, it all depends on the time frame along with the climate, and nutrients put into care that determines how to fit your Thai chili pepper plant is for transplanting.
+However, it all depends on the time frame, the climate, and the nutrients put into care that determine how to fit your Thai chili pepper plant for transplanting.

 Not all chili pepper seedlings will have the same height when it’s time for transplanting.